eren-ck/MultiscaleSnapshots/README.md

 ---

-### Datasets
+### Datasets & Graph Embeddings

 The following dataset is currently used in the prototype [Reddit Hyperlink Network](https://snap.stanford.edu/data/soc-RedditHyperlinks.html).
+The graphs were embedded using the [Karate Club](https://github.com/benedekrozemberczki/karateclub) library.

 ---